A review of some of my favorite non-alcoholic aperitivos to replace Aperol

 Price: $40 Found at Bark & Bitter

 A complex, non-alcoholic alternative to the traditional Italian bitter aperitivo, Novara is an award-winning product made with a base of non-alcoholic citrus distillate, lightly sweetened and finished with a maceration of eight aromatic herbs and botanicals, including rhubarb root and bitter orange peel.
-It has a higher sugar content (8g per ounce) and similar viscosity to Aperol, along with that brilliant color.
+It has a higher sugar content than others on this list (8g per ounce) and similar viscosity to Aperol, along with that brilliant color.
 It’s well-balanced, subtly bitter with a sweet and citrusy finish that makes it one of the closest dupes to Aperol that I've found.

 Free Spirits Spirit of Milano